imclab/MaxObjects/README.md

 ## The pg.library is a collection of externals for Max 5 and Max 6.

+The library is deprecated, please look at the [website www.pierreguillot.com](http://www.pierreguillot.com/).

 ### MaxData :

 * **pg.average** : Moving average.